Fast, tiny, and friendly code generator that turns your C structs into fully featured JSON serializers/deserializers.

 - a struct name

-If a field is an array, just append []
+If a field is an array, just append [] after the field name.

 The JSON API